- General Employment Requirements

 - I-9 Form – Employers are required to document that each employee they hire is authorized to work in the United States.

 - Florida Minimum Wage – Florida has its own minimum wage that may be different than the federal minimum wage.
-Businesses in the state of Florida are required to post both the Florida and federal minimum wage poster.
+Businesses in Florida are required to post both the Florida and federal minimum wage poster.

 - Federal Department of Labor Poster Advisor – Helps you determine which federal employment posters your business is required to display.